Achieving growth through collaboration

 Food, Wine, Tourism and Hospitality

 An apprenticeship-ready course will prepare Eyre Peninsula jobseekers for careers in the state’s thriving regional tourism sector.

 - support participants into full-time apprenticeships in regional South Australia

 - encourage business owners to take on apprentices

 - boost the number of skilled employees in the state’s growing tourism industry

 - increase South Australia’s visitor economy, particularly in the state’s regions.

-Fifteen businesses in the Barossa region will receive a tailored support package to help them employ an apprentice or trainee for the first time and grow their business.
+Fifteen businesses in the Barossa region will receive a tailored support package to help employ an apprentice or trainee for the first time and to grow the business.